Endangered is a new exhibition reflecting on the precarious nature of classic trades and environments in a rapidly developing world.

 Camila De Gregorio and Christopher Macaluso are passionate conservation activists and the creative duo behind Eggpicnic.
 Profits from their projects go directly towards scientific research and conservation programs.

-Endangered will feature both a series of prints and a sculpture celebrating the Australian alpine region and the endangered animals that call it home.
-The current climate models predict that snow will cease to fall here by 2070, leading to irreversible consequences for native flora and fauna.
+For Endangered they have created a series of prints and a sculptures celebrating the Australian alpine region and the endangered animals that call it home.
+The current climate models predict that snow will cease to fall in this region by 2070, leading to irreversible consequences for native flora and fauna.
 Eggpicnic wants to spark change and tackle the alarming issue of wildlife decline.

 Louise Fowler-Smith